ananfito/ananfito.github.io/resume.md

 *December 2018 – November 2021*

 - Guided students through online lessons of English, mathematics, and science to improve their language proficiency and academic performance
-- Provided target feedback after each lesson to maximize student progress
+- Provided targeted feedback after each lesson to maximize student progress

 **Actor** — Mind Into Matter Improv Troupe, Chiang Mai, Thailand